gmac/graphql-stitching-ruby/docs/visibility.md

 # Visibility

 Visibility controls can hide parts of a supergraph from select audiences without compromising stitching operations.
 Restricted schema elements are hidden from introspection and validate as though they do not exist (which is different from traditional authorization where an element is acknowledged as restricted).
-Visibility is useful for managing multiple distributions of a schema for different audiences.
+Visibility is useful for managing multiple distributions of a schema for different audiences, and provides a flexible analog to Apollo Federation's `@inaccessible` rule.

-Under the hood, this system wraps `GraphQL::Schema::Visibility` (with nil profile support) and requires at least GraphQL Ruby v2.5.3.
+Under the hood, this system wraps [GraphQL visibility](https://graphql-ruby.org/authorization/visibility) (specifically, the newer `GraphQL::Schema::Visibility` with nil profile support) and requires at least GraphQL Ruby v2.5.3.

 ## Example